Discounted Mean-Field Game model of a dense static crowd with variable information crossed by an intruder: Introduction

 \section{Introduction}

 As discussed by Hoogendorn et al. \cite{hoogendoorn2004pedestrian}, pedestrian motion is a multi-scale endeavour that needs to be described at different levels, and one typically distinguishes the strategic level (what are the goals of the travel and the general timing), the tactical level (which route to take) and the operational level (how to move on that route).
-If the strategic and tactical levels naturally assume some form of long term optimisation, it is on the other hand quite generally expected that the operational level, especially for dense crowds, could be described by dynamical models involving physical and social forces \cite{helbing1995social}, and possibly a short term (up to the next collision) anticipation \cite{zanlungo2011social,karamouzas2014universal,Echev_Nicolas_anticipating_collision_model}. \car{However, the comparison of experimental data from a control experiment involving a static dense crowd~\cite{Nicolas_Kuperman_mech_response} with various simulation models showed that~\cite{Bonnemain_Butano_ped_not_grains_players}, in such cases, it appears necessary to include long term anticipation in order} to reproduce the observed experimental features.
-This \car{could be achieved} with a very simple Mean-Field Game model.
-Mean-Field Games, introduced by Lasry and Lions \cite{Lasry_Lions_stationnaire,Lasry_Lions_horizon_fini} as well as Huang et al. \cite{Huang_Malhame_large_pop_stoch_dyn} is a mathematical formalism in which both anticipation and competitive optimization between the agents, here pedestrians, are accounted for at the mean field level.
+If the strategic and tactical levels naturally assume some form of long term optimisation, it is on the other hand quite generally expected that the operational level, especially for dense crowds, could be described by dynamical models involving physical and social forces \cite{helbing1995social}, and possibly a short term (up to the next collision) anticipation \cite{zanlungo2011social,karamouzas2014universal,Echev_Nicolas_anticipating_collision_model}.
+However, the comparison of experimental data from a control experiment involving a static dense crowd~\cite{Nicolas_Kuperman_mech_response} with various simulation models showed that~\cite{Bonnemain_Butano_ped_not_grains_players}, in such cases, it appears necessary to include long term anticipation in order to reproduce the observed experimental features.
+This could be achieved with a very simple Mean-Field Game model.

+Mean-Field Games, introduced by Lasry and Lions \cite{Lasry_Lions_stationnaire,Lasry_Lions_horizon_fini} as well as Huang et al. \cite{Huang_Malhamé_large_pop_stoch_dyn} is a mathematical formalism in which both anticipation and competitive optimization between the agents, here pedestrians, are accounted for at the mean field level.
 The fact that it may provide a good description of human behaviour is a priori non trivial for at least two reasons.
 The first one is that the agents clearly cannot compute the predictions of the Mean-Field Games model, the second is that they usually do not have the perfect information assumed in the model.